ABM15/nasscom-vsd-soc-design-program/README.md

 #### 6 CMOS inverter characterization with ngspice

-To characterize the CMOS inverter we need to find out the rise time of the output signal and the rise propagation time.
+To characterize the CMOS inverter we need to find out the rise time and the rise propagation delay.

 We start by running the simulation with the following command: